Become a member

 Help with fundraising

 We do a limited amount of fund-raising to simply cover our immediate needs and training.
 We run a small number of events over the year (see Diary) which you may like to help with.
-There is also an Awareness Week (the last week of September) when you might like to run a coffee morning, a lunch, or a similar local event to raise local awareness and a small amount of money.
 Our needs are relatively modest, training being the largest item of expenditure in our budget.
 We do not fundraise for any third parties.